 Green Infrastructure Construction, Inspection and Maintenance Training

 The first round of training on GI construction, inspection and maintenance was held in Nov 2016 for the Dec 2016 exam.
-Training for green infrastructure construction, inspection, and maintenance will be available again for eligible Milwaukee residents in 2017.
+The second round of training was held in April-May for the June 2017 exam.
+Training for green infrastructure construction, inspection, and maintenance will be available again for eligible Milwaukee residents in Fall 2017 for the November 2017 exam.
 Please contact Lisa Sasso at LSasso@mmsd.com for information on current and future trainings.